gilburns/Installomator-wiki/Tutorial-6-for-GitHub-app.md

 Example: Microsoft Azure Storage Explorer

+This tutorial is ceompletely new as of 16 November 2021, as the `buildLabel.sh`-script has been improved a lot.

-So a user was trying to make a label for a github.com app from Microsoft.
+A user was trying to make a label for a github.com app from Microsoft.
 The repository is here:
 [AzureStorageExplorer](https://github.com/microsoft/AzureStorageExplorer)

-Installomator has buil in support for github repositories, we almost just need to call them with their user-name and repository-name.

-But we need to know the name of the archive, as well as knowing what archive it is.

-__Please note:__ `buildLabel.sh` is no help for this kind of label.

 ## github.com structure